exa-labs/exa-py/README.md

 `SearchResponse`: A dataclass containing the search results.

 # Contribution
-Contributions to metaphor-python are very welcome!
+Contributions to exa-py are very welcome!
 Feel free to submit pull requests or raise issues.